jhockx/esp8266_p1meter/README.md

 With this fork, I want to accomplish the following:
 - Combine the projects mentioned above in a minimalistic setup for the newer DSMR 5.0 smart meters (at the time of writing: 402 vs 681 lines of code, tested on the `ISKRA AM550`).
-- Separate code in multiple files for readability.
+- Separate code in multiple files for readability (the Arduino IDE loads and compiles these in alphabetic order after the project main .ino file).
 - Add solar panel meter: read out delivered energy.
-- Add an alternative data quality (DQ) check for the CRC check.
-See the `getValueWithDqCheck` method.

-To add to the last point: I don't exactly know why, but the CRC check never worked for me.
-It always said that the data read out from the serial port was corrupted.
-When I turned this off, I noticed that most of the time the data is actually fine, but it sometimes drops back to zero or some lower value.
-This of course shouldn't be possible (you can't suddenly have used less energy than you did in the past), so I built a check into the code to see whether the current value is higher than the previous value.
-If that's not the case, the last known (previous) value is send again.
+- In a previous version of the code, I had trouble getting the CRC to work.
+This might be the case for you too at some point in the future, so I have built an option in the settings to turn this on and off.
+Most of the time it worked fine for me without the CRC, but it had occasional "drops" in the data, either back to a lower value or all the way to zero.
+This is very inconvenient when working with the [Utility Meter](https://www.home-assistant.io/integrations/utility_meter/) of Home Assistant, so I have built extra data quality checks for this.
+However, since the CRC now seems to be working, I have removed the code.
+If you do experience this problem and you want to have the custom DQ checks build in your code, then find the method `getValueWithDqCheck` in the master branch at the commit [3c9311975521f6e940884f00f72184ff8944cb24](https://github.com/jhockx/esp8266_p1meter/tree/3c9311975521f6e940884f00f72184ff8944cb24).
+Open a PR if you want it back in the code.

 ## Setup
 This setup requires: